Paris Party Food French Menu -ideas of what to serve at your Paris themed party, from baguettes to macarons, and kid-friendly!

 We wanted to go with as many French inspired items as we could, so we thought cream puffs and eclairs would be a good addition.
 We actually just picked up some frozen ones at the grocery store and they were delicious and obviously super easy.

-I also picked up a dozen cupcakes at my favourite cupcake spot and just added in the pics to match the rest of the decor.
+I also picked up a dozen cupcakes at my favourite cupcake spot.
+I added in the pics to match the rest of the decor.

 Lastly, I picked up a chocolate Eiffel tower lollipop mold and used some pink chocolate to make some.
 The kids really, really liked these.
-They were fairly easy to make, once I figured out the trick of banging the mold on the table to get any little air bubbles out.
+They were fairly easy to make.
+Once I figured out the trick of banging the mold on the table to get any little air bubbles out it went even better.
 They were a great addition to the loot bags too.

 So there’s our French themed menu, pretty easy to put together and a huge hit with the guests -not to mention how much I enjoyed the leftovers…think Mommy with a glass of wine, cheese, crackers and Netflix after the kids went to bed that night.

-With a yummy Paris French themed menu, life really is a party!
+With a yummy Paris Birthday Party French Food Menu, life really is a party!

 And just incase you missed it, be sure to check out Part One of this party, which features all the decor and activities.